 The best electric dryers in 2023

 It's 2023.
 Do something good for the planet and your home: Upgrade from your old gas dryer to a smart electric dryer.
-The best electric dryers are outfitted with all the latest laundry tech.
+If you're wondering what exactly makes a great dryer, that's easy: The best electric dryers are outfitted with all the latest laundry tech.
 We're talking smart clothes dryers with advanced moisture sensing capabilities, AI-powered dials that learn your drying preferences and can recommend even better ones, dryers that dry clothes in 30 minutes and dryers with steam cycle technology that boast wrinkle control and eliminate germs, pollen, bacteria and more.

 Forget gas dryers – you can make your home more eco-friendly with a front or top-load electric dryer.
 But what is the best dryer in 2023?